mpavezb/cpp_concurrency/README.md

   - `compare_exchange_weak()`: Does not guarantees operation to be successful, even if they expected is equal to the current value.
 It may happen when the machine does not have the *compare_exchange* instruction (like in RISC processors used in ARM).
 However, this is usually faster to execute and the operation could be repeated.
   - `compare_exchange_strong()`: Guarantees to be atomic and successful, but it may use more than one instruction.
   - Compare-and-exchange operations are often used as basic building blocks of lockfree algorithms and data structures.
 These are based on while statements like: `std::atomic<int> x{0}; int x0 = x; while(!x.compare_exchange_strong(x0, x0+1)) {}`, `x0` will have a proper value after completion, even on multithreading apps.
 Notice how the CAS allows lock-free multithreading.
-  - TODO: WHY IS THIS FUNCTION SO IMPORTANT?

 **Relevant Atomic Types**:
 - [atomic_flag](https://en.cppreference.com/w/cpp/atomic/atomic_flag): Atomic boolean type guaranteed to be lock free.
 All other types provide `is_lock_free()` (value depends on the OS).
 The API is limited compared to `std::atomic<bool>`.